Upper Left Edge

 Spirit is risen forever in these surging

-Weeks of spring.
+weeks of spring.
 Greentide rolls along,

-Letting go of drudge, finding new
+letting go of drudge, finding new

-Ways to release our keeps.
-All thralls
+ways to release our keeps

-Be free as a word now, flown from gated
+ree as a word now, flown from gated

-Impunity.
+impunity.
 Everyone first no rotten

-Eggs as light floods an empty tomb,
+eggs as light floods an empty tomb,

-Skips on from Easter into Poetry Month,
+skips on from Easter into Poetry Month,

 May Day, Pentecost, Juneteenth, the

-Works.
+works.
 Also our Wedding Anniversary.

 We married each other solus,

-Just us and our maker on the sunny
+just us and our maker on the sunny

-Tracks of Knoxville, stretching our
+tracks of Knoxville, stretching our

-Legs in that hillbilly hub dubbed
+legs in that hillbilly hub dubbed

-For a founding father, home of
+for a founding father, home of

 Mayor Dempster, of dumpster fame.